| Genre | Patent Drawing |

 The Story Behind the Print

-In 1931, Oskar Barnack revolutionized photography forever with this camera patent — the technical blueprint that would become the legendary Leica.
+In 1931, Oskar Barnack filed this camera patent refining the legendary Leica — the camera that had already revolutionized photography.
 Barnack, a German optical engineer at Ernst Leitz Optische Werke, had been quietly perfecting his compact 35mm design since the 1910s, driven by his own need for a lightweight camera due to his asthma.
 What started as a personal solution became the invention that liberated photography from bulky view cameras and glass plates.

 This patent drawing captures the precise mechanical poetry of Barnack's breakthrough: a portable camera that could use 35mm cinema film, creating double the standard number of exposures.
 The clean technical lines and meticulous annotations reveal an engineer's mind at work during photography's golden age, when every component had to be reimagined from scratch.
 By 1931, the world was ready for candid street photography and photojournalism — Barnack's Leica made it possible.